matrix-org/matrix-spec-proposals/proposals/2265-email-lowercase.md

 to be treated case insensitively, and get confused when it's not.
-Some users, for example, get confused over the fact that registering a 3PID association for `john.doe@example.com` doesn't mean that the association is valid for `John.Doe@example.com`, and don't expect to be expected to remember the exact case they used to initially register the association (and sometimes get locked out of their account because of that).
+Some users, for example, get confused over the fact that registering a 3PID association for `john.doe@example.com` doesn't mean that the association is valid for `John.Doe@example.com`, and don't expect to have to remember the exact case they used to initially register the association (and sometimes get locked out of their account because of that).
 So far we've seen that confusion occur and lead to troubles of various degrees over several deployments of Synapse and